atikul-islam-sajib/Software/README.md

 Overall, Visual Studio provides a comprehensive set of tools and features that make it easy for developers to write, test, and deploy Python applications.

+In this IDE, I like their `Rich set of features`, `Collaboration tools` & `User-friendly interface` tools that really make my coding easier and flexible.

 ======================== For 11 ========================

 Functinal Programming: Functional programming (FP) is an approach to software development that uses pure functions to create maintainable software.
 In other words, building programs by applying and composing functions.

 I used some of the given functinal programming concept on my codebase.
 Some of points are implemented in functional_programming.ipynb.

 The link is given below:

 https://github.com/atikul-islam-sajib/Software/tree/main/Functional%20Programming